C is for Communications

 While I don't want to share every bit of what I pulled from this conversation I do want to highlight a few best practices this chaplain offered toward the end of our conversation:

-: Students are constantly bombarded with information (as are most young adults).
+Beware of over-saturation: Students are constantly bombarded with information (as are most young adults).
 Firing too many emails, Facebook invites, and text messages can be a sure way to get students to become blind to your messages.
 2/week is probably the limit, and even that should be through two different mediums.

-: Developing a presence on campus, in a community or in a person's imagination takes time and insane amounts of repetition.
+Be Patient: Developing a presence on campus, in a community or in a person's imagination takes time and insane amounts of repetition.
 Find a consistent way of representing yourself.
 Don't start from scratch, build on the work done by others already (like the Episcopal Shield), and stick with it.
 Presence and trust is built over time.

-: What emails do you respond to?
+Be Conscious of Your Own Media Consumption Habits: What emails do you respond to?
 Which go straight to the garbage?
 What gets your attention in the publicity of others?
 How many times do you see something before you really give it note?
 Generationally our consumption habits are more similar than the media would have us believe.

 Greg, I'll call him Greg because that's his name, shared with me that he spends at least one fifth of his time every week simply communicating.
 That's not meeting with students, running programs, leading worship, but simply communicating.
 And it pays off.
 Ask a student or young adult how much time they spend everyday on Facebook, email, texting and talking on the phone.